Sountyal/Sountyal/README.md

 - 👋 Hi, I’m @Sountyal
-- 👀 I’m interested in ...Learning Python
+- 👀 I’m interested in ...
+Learning Data Science
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m currently ...
+Working on ML Projects.
 - 💞️ I’m looking to collaborate on ...Project related to data Science
-- 📫 How to reach me ...mail me
+- 📫 How to reach me ...mail me dineshsountyal@gmail.com

 <!---
 Sountyal/Sountyal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.